The Evolution of the MacBook Pro: From 2017 to 2025

 FireWire 400 and USB 2.0 ports

-The 2006 MacBook Pro was sleek, thin, and powerful—starting what would become a standard of performance in Apple's laptop lineup.
+The 2006 MacBook Pro was sleek, thin, and powerful—starting what would become a new standard of performance in Apple's laptop lineup.

 💻 2012: Retina Display and USB-C – A New Era Begins